Skip to Content

 The hephaes Python package turns ROS logs into standardized, ML-ready datasets with stable schemas across runs, robots, and recording variations.

-It is the core data-conversion engine used by the backend and frontend, but it is also usable directly as a standalone Python library.
+It is the core data-conversion engine used by the backend and frontend, but it is also usable directly as a standalone Python library and CLI.

 What The Package Solves